Seaweed art

 In-person

-Make bio-plastic samples from seaweed in this 1 day practical introduction to bio-materials.
+Make bio-plastic samples in this 1 day practical introduction to bio-materials.

 If no upcoming Short Courses are displayed above, get in touch with us for more information.